fretchen/CameraViewer/README.md

 It creates a new python file in the migrations folder.
 You then update the sqlite database through a:

 > flask db upgrade

-# Dev updates to the dockerfile

-If you would like to create the dockerfile locally, you might run

->  docker build -t devicecontrolserver:latest .

-# TODO

- [x] Allow for changing the parameters of the feedback loop through some serial communication.

- [x] Allow for a cleaner communication between the arduino and flask.
-Basically, the arduino should only answer to a question be flask.

- [x] Move the information about communications and users into a local database.
-I think that would make it much more robust.

- [] Allow to change the different axis by hand in the plotly stuff.

- [] Tidy up the connections and also the code in the back-end.

- [] Always make it look cuter.

- [] Error logger to communicate with slack or via email.

- [] make this readme the about page.